ldsec/medco-documentation/source/system_admin/deployment/test-local-3nodes.rst

     I2B2_SERVICE_PASSWORD=pFjy3EjDVwLfT2rB9xkK
     I2B2_USER_PASSWORD=demouser

-``MEDCO_NODE_URL`` should include the protocol and the fully qualified domain name of the host, ``HTTP_SCHEME`` should be ``http`` or ``https``.
+``MEDCO_NODE_URL`` should be the fully qualified domain name of the host, ``HTTP_SCHEME`` should be ``http`` or ``https``.
 The other fields control the default passwords for the various services running.
 Note that setting the passwords that way works only on the first deployment.
 If the passwords need to be updated later, you should use the specific component way of modifying password.

 Follow :ref:`lbl_configuration_https` to set up the certificates needed for HTTPS.
 If you are deploying on another host than the local host without HTTPS take note of the following: